AnaisDenis/PMosquito/README.md

 ▶️ Run Example

-Here's a sample command to run the program:
+Here's an example command to run the program:

 	C:\Your_path_to\PMosquito\ > python main.py path_to_your_file.csv --seuil_temps 0.4 --seuil_distance 0.2 --debug --time-min-reconstitute 10.0